 Frozen raspberries – I love to use raspberries because they are the lowest carb fruits on a keto diet, check my list of keto fruits here if you want more information about which fruits you can eat on keto diet.

 Sugar free powdered sweetener – I recommend using powdered erythritol or monk fruit or allulose.
 The most popular brands are Swerve or Lakanto.
 You can also use stevia drops but avoid crystal sugar-free sweeteners that will give a gritty texture to the jam.
 Check out my full review of keto-friendly sweeteners.

 A healthy jam recipe

-This is not only a keto jam recipe but also an healthy jam recipe for everyone!
-In fact, chia seeds make this frozen berry jam nourishing too, adding lots of fiber, healthy omega-3 fatty acids and powerful nutrients like magnesium and maganese to your breakfast.
-And of course, this is a sugar-free jam too!
+This is not only a keto jam recipe but also a healthy jam recipe for everyone!
+In fact, chia seeds make this frozen berry jam nourishing too, adding lots of fiber, healthy omega-3 fatty acids and powerful nutrients like magnesium and manganese to your breakfast.
+And of course, it’s a sugar-free jam too!